cran-task-views/Spatial/Spatial.md

     to the ArcGIS GeoProcessor.
 The ESRI company also offers their own package (`r github("R-ArcGIS/r-bridge")`) that allows transferring data from ArcGIS to R.
+-   *DuckDB*: `r pkg("duckspatial")` is a package that allows and simplifies the process of writing and reading vector data into a DuckDB database through the SPATIAL extension.
 -   Various GIS Software, including Orfeo ToolBox and SAGA GIS, can also be connected to R using `r pkg("link2GI")`.
+-   *Orfeo ToolBox* segmentation module: `r pkg("OTBsegm")` simplifies the process of applying unsupervised segmentation algorithms available in *Orfeo Toolbox* via the `r pkg("link2GI")`

 ### Specific geospatial data sources of interest